 - Stir in the peanut butter, coconut milk, and tomatoes and bring to a simmer.

-- Return the chicken to the pan with the chopped coriander and crushed peanuts (reserving a sprinkling for serving).
+- Return the chicken to the pan with the chopped coriander and crushed peanuts (if using), reserving a sprinkling for serving.
 Stir through.

 - Add a little salt to taste.

-- Cook for about half an hour until the sauce thickens and the chicken is cooked through.
+- Cook for about half an hour until the sauce thickens and the chicken is thoroughly cooked and heated through.

 - Transfer to a serving dish and sprinkle with the remaining crushed peanuts and coriander leaves.